Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/queue-class.md

 ### <a name="parameters"></a>Parametry

-`val` Prvek přidán na zadní straně fronty.
+*Val* prvek přidán na pozadí do fronty.

 ### <a name="remarks"></a>Poznámky

-Zpět fronty je pozice obsazena naposledy přidaný prvek a posledním elementem na konci tohoto kontejneru.
+Zpět do fronty je obsazena naposledy přidaný prvek pozice a poslední prvek na konci kontejneru.

 ### <a name="example"></a>Příklad